LYNDA FRESE: Holy Memories & Earthly Delights

 Feb 17, 2018 — May 19, 2018

-This exhibition highlights Frese’s early silver-gelatin photograms and experiments made in California thirty years ago – while also tracing a steady trajectory of her continued interest in the human form.
+This exhibition highlights Frese’s early gelatin silver photograms and experiments made in California thirty years ago – while also tracing a steady trajectory of her continued interest in human and natural forms.
 About half of the pieces on view were created before her move to Louisiana in 1986, when she joined the faculty of UL Lafayette’s College of the Arts.

 There is a loose energy of drawing in much of the work.
 As a photographer Frese draws with light, but as a painter she also reveals a deep sensitivity to color and material that is specific to place.
 Some of the compositions radiate an earthy glow.
 She is a keen observer of the natural world and its energies, yet her figures operate in a symbolically rich plane of the imagination.

 Lynda Frese: Holy Memories & Earthly Delights includes works from 1978 to 2018, and is divided into eight categories that explore recurring visual themes.
 For example, nine pieces examine her longstanding interest in vessels and pottery, while another sixteen works are rooted in Jungian notions of the subconscious.
 The show features early formal experiments created in the darkroom, as well as collages and later mixed-media artworks that incorporate egg tempera and organic elements such as plants and insect parts.
 The photographs on display range in technique from digital composites to silver-gelatin processes that incorporate a variety of toners affecting color including copper, selenium and vanadium.